-8.1 Pancreas form return rates, 1 January - 31 December 2019
+8.1 Pancreas form return rates, 1 January - 31 December 2020

 Form return rates are reported in Table 8.1 for the pancreas transplant record, three month and one year follow up form, along with lifetime follow up (more than two years).
-These include all pancreas transplants performed between 1 January and 31 December 2019 for the transplant record, and all requests for follow up forms issued in this time period.
+These include all pancreas transplants performed between 1 January and 31 December 2020 for the transplant record, and all requests for follow up forms issued in this time period.
 Centres highlighted are transplant centres.
-Overall, 94% of transplant record forms issued and 77% of lifetime follow-up forms issued have been returned.
-Of the transplant centres, Oxford and WLRTC have the lowest lifetime follow-up form return rates, 31% and 22%, respectively.
-Data as at 1st July 2020.
+Overall, 90% of transplant record forms issued and 78% of lifetime follow-up forms issued have been returned.
+Of the transplant centres, Oxford and WLRTC have the lowest lifetime follow-up form return rates, 41% and 5%, respectively.
+Data as on the database at 29th July 2021.